 Part 3 - Line 1

-SEE SCHEDULE O.TO OPERATE A STATE-OF-THE-ART FACILITY FOR ADVANCE RESEARCH IN STRUCTURAL BIOLOGY AND PROVIDE ADVANCED RESOURCES TO THE FACULTY OF ITS PARTICIPATING MEMBER INSTITUTIONS.
+SEE SCHEDULE O.TO OPERATE A STATE-OF-THE-ART FACILITY FOR ADVANCE RESEARCH IN STRUCTURAL BIOLOGY AND PROVIDE ADVANCED RESOURCES TO THE FACULTY OF ITS PARTICIPATING MEMBER INSTITUTIONS AND RESEARCHERS FROM THE NATIONAL COMMUNITY.

 Describe the Organization's Program Activity: